SoftwareAG/c8y-docs/content/cockpit/smart-rules.md

 - In the **Status** tab of the owned microservice.

   The microservice details show the global and local smart rules (considering the permissions of the user).
-Here it is possible to configure a limited number of smart rules, mainly related to alarms that might be created by the microservice while transitioning through different deployment states.
+Here it is possible to configure a limited number of types of smart rules.
+Rules selection here is mainly focused on alarms that might be created by the microservice while transitioning through different deployment states.

 {{< c8y-admon-info >}}
 From the context of a group or device, or in the **Status** tab of the owned microservice, you can only modify local smart rules.
 Editing global smart rules is only possible on the **Global smart rules** page.